 Many private Long Term Care (LTC) insurance policies cover personal care and other home care services.
 Most policies have “elimination periods”.
 This is the period of time after a policy becomes active before the senior is eligible for any benefits.
 Typically, these are between 20 and 100 days, but some are even longer.
 If you or your loved one has a long term insurance policy, contact the Long Term Insurance insurer for status and benefits in the policy.

-We do not require long-term contracts or deposits to start services.
+Around the Clock Home Care does not require long-term contracts or deposits to start services.

 Absolutely amazing company that genuinely cares about their patients and patients families.
 If I had a loved one in need of care or companionship, I would have it be from Around the Clock Home Care.
 They have a lot they can do to assist someone in need.